sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_2_Answered_2.md

 # [4, 3, 2, 1]
 ```

-The sort() changes the original list in place so does not return the sorted value directly to be printed.
+`sort()` changes the original list in place so does not return the sorted value directly to be printed. `sorted()` can be used to get a return.

 7. `split()` method splits a string into a list of substrings based on a specified delimiter.
 If no delimiter is provided, it splits the string at any whitespace by default.